the main vine, not the loose one.

 I notice in many schools mathematics teachers have no obvious

-Mathematics and Statistics page since 2007 when the current New
+Statistics page since 2007 when the current New Zealand Curriculum

-Zealand Curriculum was first published.
-The NZC has a "front end"
+was first published.
+The NZC has a "front end" and a "back end".

-and a "back end" and talks about vision, principles, values and
+The"front end" talks about vision, principles, values and key

-key competencies in the front and has a structured guide for the
+competencies and has a structured guide for the eight learning

-eight learning areas in the back.
-Most mathematics teachers are
+areas in the "back end".
+I notice most mathematics teachers are

 concerned only with content and the "back end".
 This is an

-inclusive.
-Mathematics is important but not that important.
-It is
+important but not that important.
+It is through mathematics we

 "Cling to the main vine,